The Administration Committee hears requests from students and faculty for exceptions to academic policies.

 • Requests to add a course must be submitted by the end of the second week of classes in the fall or spring semester.

 • Requests to drop a course must be submitted by the end of the fifth week of classes in the fall or spring semester.

 • For winter term, the deadline to add or drop a course is the end of the 3rd day of classes.

-• Requests for readmission after academic failure or suspension must be received by June 1 for fall term and by November 15 for winter or spring term.
+• Requests for readmission after academic failure or suspension must be received by June 15 for fall term and by November 1 for winter or spring term.
+This earlier deadline provides the needed time to process the request so that approved students can meet the November 15 registration deadline.
 Students found to be in academic failure in the spring semester and who request immediate readmission for the following fall must apply by July 1.
 Normally readmission is for fall or spring semester only.

 When students have been withdrawn from the College for academic reasons, or have been suspended for conduct violations, they must petition for readmission to the Administration Committee (not the admissions office).
 The petition should clearly describe the circumstances that led to your withdrawal, what you have done since leaving Middlebury to address these issues, why you feel you’re ready to return now, and what you will do if similar issues arise again.